keboola/connection-docs/sunkendatatemple/index.md

 Also a programming language, getting more and more popular with data scientists.
 A new transformation backend in Keboola.
 Good now?

 ## Dive 7
 Now for something completely different!
-We’re in [Looker dashboard](https://keboolablocks.looker.com/embed/dashboards/1) now.
+We’re in a [Looker dashboard](https://keboolablocks.looker.com/embed/dashboards/1) now.
 The task is still pretty simple though --- just pick the last three secrets from the game correctly from the filters on top of the dashboard, click on RUN and you’re off to the races!
 Then scroll down for your prize code.
 See you at JOIN2019!
 And if you are not coming, just e-mail us with your code and we’ll find a way to get it to you.